didtheyghostme/HN-Later/cursor/README.md

 ### Resume / new comments

 - **Continue**: jumps to your last read marker (or the first comment if you haven't set one).
-- **Jump to new**: jumps to the first unread comment (includes both new comments and unread old comments below your marker).
 - A small floating **↑/↓ unread** navigator appears at the bottom-right when there are unread comments, so you can step through them without scrolling back to the top.
   - The navigator shows "Unread X/Y" and optionally "(N new)" if there are new comments.
   - You can click **✓ seen** in the floating navigator to mark all unread comments as seen and clear the "new" badge/highlights.
   - Page refresh/accidental visits do **not** clear "new".